gateway-fm/validator-kb/reference/validator-clients.md

 The biggest risk of running a validator client is keys being lost or stolen.
-To improve security over that, it is advised to not keep the keys on the nodes/validator clients, but instead use a separate client, so called "externa" or "remote" signer.
+To improve security over that, it is advised to not keep the keys on the nodes/validator clients, but instead use a separate client, so-called "externa" or "remote" signer.
 That allows for better separation of responsibilities, and for smaller attach surface, because only the machine with the keys needs most protection.